cylc/cylc-doc/src/user-guide/running-suites.rst

 Organisations often have port forwarding disabled for security reasons.

 .. note::
-   It is recommended you use platform configuration within your workflows :cylc:conf:`flow.cylc[runtime][<namespace>]platform`, rather than the deprecated ``host`` setting to ensure the intended task communication method is applied.
+   It is recommended that you use platform configuration within your workflows :cylc:conf:`flow.cylc[runtime][<namespace>]platform`, rather than the deprecated ``host`` setting to ensure the intended task communication method is applied.